Find Affordable College Courses

 80% Women

 The 15th most popular school in the country for educational/instructional technology majors who are seeking their master's degree is Teachers College at Columbia University.
 Roughly 4,500 attend the school each year.
-The educational/instructional technology program at Teachers College at Columbia University awarded 69 master's degrees during the 2020-2021 school year.
-About 80% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 69 people received their master's degree in educational/instructional technology from Teachers College.
+About 80% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 #16